mesolimbo/MochaGPT/README.md

 - Set up AWS credentials for programmatic access using Boto3.
 - Configured Amazon CloudWatch for monitoring DynamoDB and Lambda functions.

-## Next Steps

-### 1. Verify Data Integrity
-- Ensure data in DynamoDB matches the original CSV files.

-### 2. Develop Serverless API
+### Lambda Function Development
-- Create AWS Lambda functions in Python to handle API requests.
+- Developed an AWS Lambda function in Python to handle API requests.
-- Implement logic to query DynamoDB and return data.
+- The function is capable of querying DynamoDB to retrieve random beverage data.
+- Set up necessary permissions for Lambda to access DynamoDB.
+- Successfully tested the Lambda function locally.

-### 3. Set Up API Endpoints
+### Lambda Deployment and API Gateway Integration
+- Deployed the Lambda function to AWS.
+- Created a Lambda URL for direct invocation of the function.
-- Configure endpoints in Amazon API Gateway.
+- Successfully integrated the Lambda function with Amazon API Gateway.
-- Connect API Gateway to Lambda functions.
+- Set up an API endpoint (`/random`) to access the Lambda function.

-### 4. API Testing and Validation
-- Test API functionality and robustness.
-- Implement error handling and edge case scenarios.

-### 5. Security and Access Control
-- Secure the API using IAM roles and policies.
-- Implement necessary authentication and authorization.

-### 6. Documentation
-- Document API endpoints and usage instructions.
+- Created an OpenAPI definition for the `/random` endpoint.

+## Future Updates

-### 7. Monitor and Optimize
+### Monitor and Optimize
-- Use CloudWatch to monitor performance and costs.
+- Use CloudWatch to monitor API and Lambda performance.
-- Optimize Lambda functions for efficiency.
+- Optimize configurations for efficiency and cost-effectiveness.

-### 8. Future Enhancements
+### Additional Features and Enhancements
-- Consider features like caching and additional AWS integrations.

----

-*Note: This document provides a summary of the steps and progress made in the project as of the current date.*
+- Consider adding more features to the API based on user feedback.
+- Explore opportunities for scaling and improving the system architecture.